na-na-hi/renget/archive/aicgOP.md

 ->Images Included<-

 !!!warning IMPORTANT INFO
-	Pictures are unavailable for the time being.
+	Pictures will be unavailable for the time being.
 I'll retake them all for the 6 OPs in here.

 	OPs status
 	OP | Text/Image